Differences Between Google Analytics vs Mixpanel

 3. Free training to learn the tool.

-4. Tag manager of Google Analytics is helpful for non-technical users.
+4. The tag manager of Google Analytics is helpful for non-technical users.

 1.Lack of support.